2023 New Brunsnwick Income Tax Calculator

 Review Your W2 Forms

-Start by examining your W2 forms.
-Each employer you’ve worked for in the taxable year generally sends you this document.
-It details your annual earnings and the total amount deducted for taxes.
+Start by looking at your W2 forms.
+Each place you worked for in the tax year sends you this document.
+It shows your earnings for the year and the total amount taken out for taxes.

 Analyze Other Sources of Income

-Additionally, you must consider other sources of income, for instance, dividends from stocks or interests from bank accounts.
-In many cases, the entities that handle these sources provide you annual tax forms, just like a W2.
+Additionally, you must think about other sources of income, like dividends from stocks or interest from bank accounts.
+In many cases, the places that manage these sources give you tax forms each year, just like a W2.

 Consider Taxable Benefits

 Don’t forget to add taxable benefits.
-Some benefits, such as a company car or health insurance premiums paid by your employer, are annotated on your W2 but others might not be.
-Know the kinds of benefits considered taxable by the Canada Revenue Agency so you can include them in your calculations.
+Some benefits, like a company car or health insurance costs paid by your work, are listed on your W2, but others may not be.
+It’s important to know what benefits are taxable according to the Canada Revenue Agency.
+This way, you can include them in your calculations.

 Include Self-Employment Income